 - C Average – 3.0

 - U Fail (60 or below) – 0.0

 - W Withdraw

-Students choose a combination of subjects in line with their interests and the Guidance Counselor ensures there is a strong correlation between interests, A’ Level studies, and University admissions.
+Students choose a combination of subjects in line with their interests and the Guidance Counselor ensures there is a strong correlation between interests, A’ Level studies, and University Admissions.
 Each student tailors a course of study unique to their academic interests with knowledge of equivalence requirements made available to parents at the time of subject selection.
 It is advised to take certain subject combinations based on the chosen field of study at A’ Level, and at Higher Education institutions.
-However Headstart students usually take a wide variety and range of courses to enrich their learning experience and there is minimal restriction when taking electives.
+However, Headstart students usually take a wide variety and range of courses to enrich their learning experience and there is the minimal restriction when taking electives.